 Broad Horizons has named For a Brighter Tomorrow by Sophia Naylor as the winning play of its annual new play development program, called "New Voices, New Plays, New York."
-As the winning play, it will be given a staged reading in New York City.
-Watch this space for further details about the reading.
+As the winning play, it will be given a staged reading in New York City at:

 Sophia Naylor was born and raised in snowy Minneapolis and now resides happily in the sunny California Bay Area.
 Her plays include Blood and Dolly, Boxed, All-One!, My Little Big Brother, Delayed, and Frankenstein.
 Her works have been produced and/or developed by the Pear Theatre, Women in SOLOdarity, Playwrights Center of San Francisco, Minnesota Fringe Festival, and Local Color.
 Sophia co-founded the murder mystery theater company The Clue Collective, serving as CEO for six years.
 As well as moving around numbers in spreadsheets and attending to other business ephemera, she wrote, customized, and acted in shows.
 These include Framed at the Fix, Murder at the Masquerade, and Video Killed the Spandex Star.